-4. Onboarding.
+4. Improve employee onboarding.
 Since onboarding is the first step of the employee’s journey, the process should focus on making them feel included.
 Research has shown that companies with an employee-focused onboarding program retained 91 percent of its first-year workers.
-Onboarding also can increase job satisfaction, enhance performance and reduce stress that new hires often experience.
+Onboarding also can increase job satisfaction, enhance performance and reduce the stress that new hires often experience.

 At CCY, we help your business embrace change, create an inclusive workplace culture, identify areas of HR improvement, and add value to the broader organization through these key services:

 - Change Management